 In most States and Provinces throughout North America coyotes can be hunted year round.
 In many of the areas coyotes can be hunted both day and night as well.
 By learning how to hunt coyotes at night, a hunter can hunt coyotes 24/7, 365 days a year.
 Night hunting for coyote , where legal, can be a very exciting and an extremely effective way to keep their population at bay.
 Here we will discuss tips and tactics on how to hunt coyotes at night.

 Coyotes, like most predators are mainly nocturnal.
 They do the majority of their day to day activities at night like hunting, eating, breeding and establishing hierarchy.
 For this reason, hunting coyotes at night can be very fast paced as you see a lot more than during daylight hours.
-They also feel more secure at night knowing that humans, their only predator, are less active at night, so they tend to be a little less weary.
+They also feel more secure at night knowing that humans are less active at night, so they tend to be a little less weary.

 If you are hunting at night you will need a way to see the coyotes.
 The most practical tool for bringing light to the night is a high powered spotlight.
 These spotlights are extremely bright and will do a good job lighting up coyotes up to 400 yards, if you invest in a good one.

 When using a spot light, animals that can see in the dark are very easy to see as their eyes make a very bright reflection, much like a light of their own.
 For this reason, you do not have to spend much time scanning an area to see if there are any coyotes nearby.
 All animal eyes have a certain glow to them when hit with an artificial light.
 It is important to be able to determine what type of animal is in your light before you start shooting as it can be hard to tell.
 Many times though it is easy enough to tell by just the eye reflection after you gain some experience.
 You will find that predator eyes are typically brighter than prey eyes.
 Be aware though, there are always variances in reflection strength and color, so be extremely sure of your target before aiming a weapon at it.